 Like most mortgage programs with small down payments, mortgage insurance is required.
-You will pay an upfront and monthly mortgage insurance fee.
-The upfront cost is 1.5% of the loan amount.
-This can be financed into the loan.
-The monthly mortgage insurance cost is 0.25% of the loan annually, or about $21 per month per $100,000 in loan amount.
+You will pay an upfront mortgage insurance fee of 1.0% of the loan amount, which can be wrapped into the loan.
+Monthly mortgage insurance is no longer required for Section 184 loans of July 1, 2023.

 Loan limits 2023

 Section 184 loan limits are $420,680 for most areas of the U.S. in 2023.
 However, the limit rises for 2, 3, and 4 unit homes.
 Loan limits are also higher for homes in more expensive locations.
 For example, a 1-unit home in Alpine County, California can be financed up to $510,400, and a 4-unit home in Saint Lucie County, Florida can receive a loan up to $979,968.

 Not every state and county is approved for Section 184 Loans.
 Keep in mind that you can use a Section 184 Loan in any approved county or state, not just on the reservation or in the same state as your Tribe is located.